Hash function: Radix conversion hashing

-Analogous to the way an ASCII or EBCDIC character string representing a decimal number is converted to a numeric quantity for computing, a variable length string can be converted as x_{k−1}a^{k−1} + x_{k−2}a^{k−2} + ⋯ + x_{1}a + x_{0}.
+Analogous to the way an ASCII or EBCDIC character string representing a decimal number is converted to a numeric quantity for computing, a variable-length string can be converted as x_{k−1}a^{k−1} + x_{k−2}a^{k−2} + ⋯ + x_{1}a + x_{0}.
 This is simply a polynomial in a radix a > 1 that takes the components (x_{0},x_{1},...,x_{k−1}) as the characters of the input string of length k.
 It can be used directly as the hash code, or a hash function applied to it to map the potentially large value to the hash table size.
-The value of a is usually a prime number at least large enough to hold the number of different characters in the character set of potential keys.
+The value of a is usually a prime number large enough to hold the number of different characters in the character set of potential keys.
 Radix conversion hashing of strings minimizes the number of collisions.
 Available data sizes may restrict the maximum length of string that can be hashed with this method.
-For example, a 128-bit double long word will hash only a 26 character alphabetic string (ignoring case) with a radix of 29; a printable ASCII string is limited to 9 characters using radix 97 and a 64-bit long word.
+For example, a 128-bit word will hash only a 26-character alphabetic string (ignoring case) with a radix of 29; a printable ASCII string is limited to 9 characters using radix 97 and a 64-bit word.
 However, alphabetic keys are usually of modest length, because keys must be stored in the hash table.
 Numeric character strings are usually not a problem; 64 bits can count up to 10^{19}, or 19 decimal digits with radix 10.